ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

     disposition updated.)
 -   Restrict usage of specimens conditionally placed in public collections.
-These records should remain publicly visible – do not “mask record.”
+These records should remain publicly visible – do not "mask record."
 -   Restrict coordinate data for specimens from sensitive collecting events under agreement with landowners.
-Removing coordinate data removes much of the “discoverability” of specimens, and will exclude those specimens from many searches.
+Removing coordinate data removes much of the "discoverability" of specimens, and will exclude those specimens from many searches.
 Use this encumbrance with great caution.

 Encumbrances should NOT be used to:

 -   Mask the record of specimens under active research.
-“Restrict usage” is sufficient to protect any existing interests in the specimen, and the specimen remains available, upon approval of the encumberer, for other non-conflicting research.
+"Restrict usage" is sufficient to protect any existing interests in the specimen, and the specimen remains available, upon approval of the encumberer, for other non-conflicting research.
 This guideline is often severely abused.
 -   Mask illegal activity, including a lack of permits.
--   Randomly mask “sensitive” records which aren’t, such as those records on CITES lists or records which have been tested for disease.
+-   Randomly mask "sensitive" records which aren’t, such as those records on CITES lists or records which have been tested for disease.
 -   Mask truly sensitive data.
 While we strive to effectively implement